Ali-Herrera/your-health-ally-2/README.md

 ### Installation

 **1. Clone repository to your local computer and open in a source code editor.**

 **2. Download dependencies: `npm install` or `npm i`.**

 **3. Double check you have a `.gitignore` file in the root folder.**

-_If there isn't a `.gitignore', follow these steps to make one:_
+- _If there isn't a `.gitignore', follow these steps to make one:_

   - Run `touch .gitignore`.
-- Copy and pages the `Node` template from [GitHub/gitignore/Node.gitignore](https://github.com/github/gitignore/blob/main/Node.gitignore)
+  - Copy and paste the [GitHub/gitignore/Node.gitignore](https://github.com/github/gitignore/blob/main/Node.gitignore) template into your new `.gitignore` file
-- Make sure these are included:
+    - Make sure the following are included

 ```
 # macOS